Jeffrey-WEX/ps-tag-onboarding-go/README.md

 ## MongoDB

 ### What
-MongoDB, known for its flexibility and scalability.
+MongoDB is a document database known for its flexibility and scalability.
 It is a good choice for this application as it allows for easy storage and retrieval of data.

 ### Why
-- Storing data in JSON format
+- Storing data in JSON format, which is easy to work with
+- Free to use

 MongoDB is used by many services in TAG, which I haven't worked with before.
 So this is a good opportunity to get familiar with it.